Yitzhak Shamir: Lehi leadership

 In 1944 Shamir married fellow Lehi member Shulamit, Shamir had first met Shulamit in a detention camp where she was incarcerated after the ship on which she sailed to Mandate Palestine from Bulgaria in 1941 was declared illegal.
 They would have two children, Yair and Gilada.

 Shamir's parents and two sisters were murdered in the Holocaust.
 Shamir claimed his father was killed just outside his birthplace in Ruzhany by villagers who had been his childhood friends after he had escaped from a German train transporting Jews to the death camps, though this was never confirmed.
 His mother and a sister were murdered in the concentration camps, and another sister was shot dead.
 Shamir once told Ehud Olmert that when his father, living under Nazi occupation, had been informed that the extermination of the Jews was imminent, his father had replied that "I have a son in the Land of Israel, and he will exact my revenge on them".

-In July 1946, Shamir was arrested.
-He had been walking in public in disguise and a British police sergeant, T.G.
+In July 1946, Shamir was arrested during Operation Shark, a cordon and search operation of Tel Aviv carried out by the British Army and Palestine Police following the King David Hotel bombing during which most of the population was screened.
+A British police sergeant, T.G.
 Martin, recognized him by his bushy eyebrows.
 Arrested, he was exiled to Africa, and interned in Eritrea by British Mandatory authorities.
 Lehi members subsequently tracked down and killed Martin in September 1946.
-On January 14, 1947, Shamir and four Irgun members escaped the Sembel Prison (a British Detention Camp) through a tunnel they had dug, 200 feet in length, and Mayer Malka of Khartoum subsequently arranged for them to be hidden in an oil truck for three days as it was driven over the border to French Somaliland.
+On 14 January 1947, Shamir and four Irgun members escaped the Sembel Prison (a British Detention Camp) through a tunnel they had dug, 200 feet in length, and Mayer Malka of Khartoum subsequently arranged for them to be hidden in an oil truck for three days as it was driven over the border to French Somaliland.
 They were re-arrested by the French authorities, but Shamir with Malka's assistance was eventually allowed passage to France and granted political asylum.
 Lehi sent him a forged passport, with which he entered Israel after the Israeli Declaration of Independence in 1948.